pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 ```commandline
 conda activate venv
 ```

-_For Windows users allergic to command line:_

-1. open Anaconda Navigator
-1. go to menu Environments
-1. click on import and select the file environment.yml
-1. choose the name of the environment (default is pytools4dart)
-1. open your new environment ipython

 Once it is done, [configure](#configure) the package.

 If anything goes wrong, `venv` (change accordingly) can be removed with the following command,